surbhibawaria/MechaCar_Statistical_Analysis/README.md

 There could be various factors that can quantify how the MechaCar performs against the competition.

 - What metric or metrics are you going to test?

+  Metrics that would be of interest to a consumer are:

-  _Cost_: Dependent Variable
+  1. _Cost_: Dependent Variable

-  _Drive Package_: Independent Variable
+  2. _Drive Package_: Independent Variable

-  _Engine Type_: Independent Variable
+  3. _Engine Type_: Independent Variable

-  _Maintenance Cost_: Independent Variable
+  4. _Maintenance Cost_: Independent Variable

-  _MPG_: Independent Variable
+  5. _MPG_: Independent Variable

-  _Safety Rating_: Independent Variable
+  6. _Safety Rating_: Independent Variable

 - What is the null hypothesis or alternative hypothesis?